Moroccan Fennel, Orange and Radish Salad Recipe

 Posted on 23rd of July, 2012 by Lévana

-A classical and delightful salad combination, you will love the inclusion of orange flower water which makes so many of our Moroccan dishes so fragrant.
+Fennel, orange and radish are a classical and delightful salad combination in our Moroccan cooking.
+It will make you love Fennel, which is not getting a full appreciation in the US just yet.
+You will love the inclusion of orange flower water which makes so many of our Moroccan dishes so fragrant.
 If it is too hard to find on Passover, just skip it.

 Give your food processor all your slicing to do, and reduce your labor.